reVolver Podcasts Breaks New Ground by Ranking #19 on Podtrac Ranking

 DALLAS, Nov.
-9, 2023 /PRNewswire/ -- reVolver Podcasts, the leading multicultural podcast platform, is thrilled to announce its groundbreaking achievement of securing the 19th spot on the Podtrac Ranking, marking a historic milestone for the podcasting industry.
+9, 2023 //PRNewswire-HISPANIC PR WIRE/ -- reVolver Podcasts, the leading multicultural podcast platform, is thrilled to announce its groundbreaking achievement of securing the 19th spot on the Podtrac Ranking, marking a historic milestone for the podcasting industry.

 The Podcast Industry Audience Rankings from Podtrac is a game-changer, providing advertisers with the same level of transparency for monthly podcast audience sizes that they have for all other types of digital media.
 For the first time, advertisers have a reliable metric to gauge the popularity and reach of podcast shows and publishers across all devices and apps.